 Test questions and case studies are progressive, based on real events, and help students transition to the scenarios in the practical session and, after the course, to real life

-Our hybrid WFA is ideal for those interested in wilderness medicine who are self-directed, enjoy learning on their own, and need or want more time to master the material...but are not interested in either of our longer, more in-depth Wilderness Advanced First Aid or Wilderness First Responder courses.
+Our hybrid WFA is ideal for those interested in wilderness medicine who are self-directed, enjoy learning on their own, and need or want more time to master the material...but are not interested our longer, more in depth Wilderness First Responder course.